Box Additional Configuration - Mule 4

 The authorization URL to request for an authorization code.

-The access token URL to request for an access token.
+Specifies the URL for requesting an access token.

 OAUTH 2.0configuration screen, the placeholder values refer to a configuration file